potatoqualitee/PSHelp.Copilot/README.md

 ### Automatic Configuration on Module Import

 When importing the PSHelp.Copilot module, it automatically checks for a persisted configuration file.
 If found, it sets the OpenAI provider configuration accordingly.
 If no persisted configuration is found, it checks for environment variables and sets the configuration based on those.

+## Azure FAQ

+1. **Default Quota**: The default quota for Azure OpenAI services is relatively low.
+If you're experiencing limitations, consider requesting an increase in your quota through the Azure portal.

+2. **Assistant Not Working**: If your assistant isn't working as expected, try changing the model in your deployment.
+This module was primarily tested with the `gpt-4o` model.
+Ensure your deployment is using a compatible model.

+3. **API Versions**: Make sure you're using a compatible API version.
+The module is designed to work with recent API versions, but Azure OpenAI Services may update their API.
+Check the Azure documentation for the latest supported versions.

+4. **Deployment Name**: When setting up the OpenAI provider for Azure, ensure you're using the correct deployment name.
+This is different from the model name and is specific to your Azure OpenAI resource.

+5. **Region Availability**: Azure OpenAI services may not be available in all Azure regions.
+Ensure you're using a supported region for your deployment.

 # Todo